 Because there are so many things that impact SEO, bloggers really need to pick and choose what they put their energy into.
 We believe that quality content should be your sole focus.
 So, at the end of the day, when it comes to SEO there are three basic questions you should always ask yourself:

 First, are you providing the best user experience from a design and usability standpoint on your website?

 Second, is your content truly providing value?

-And third, would people search for this on a search engine?
+And third, does this topic have search intent?
+AKA, would people search for this on a search engine?

-If you’re not investing in SEO services those three questions are a great start.
+If you’re not investing in SEO services, those three questions are a good place to start.
 You can also follow these general guidelines in our post on SEO basics for bloggers.
-We obviously recommend you hire professionals if you want to get serious about SEO.
+Still, we recommend you hire professionals if you want to get serious about SEO, without all the hassle.

 How important is on page vs off page SEO?

-SEO for bloggers vs. product or service businesses:
+What is SEO for bloggers vs. product or service businesses?

 What is White Hat SEO vs Black Hat SEO?